Game modes are a big part of pinball programming and a big part of MPF, so it’s worth taking an in-depth look at what they are and how they work.

 ball_starting to the

-mode’s start events list, and you wouldn’t specific a stop event.
+mode’s start events list, and you wouldn’t specify a stop event.
 If you want a

 mode to automatically stop when a timer expires, you’d add the name of the event